nix-darwin/options/README.md

 ## About

-Find [nix-darwin](https://github.com/LnL7/nix-darwin) options quickly using the web interface.
+Find [xinux-nix-darwin](https://github.com/xinux-org/nix-darwin) options quickly using the web interface.

 > [!NOTE]
-> This repository is actually adopted version of [mipmip's home-manager-option-search](https://github.com/mipmip/home-manager-option-search).
+> This repository is actually adopted from original version [mipmip's home-manager-option-search](https://github.com/mipmip/home-manager-option-search).
 He deserves most of the credits for this work.
 We just decided to use his efforts for the nix-darwin community.

 ## Maintainers Notes

-After a new NixOS and Nix Darwin release, update the release info in the Hugo
+After a new Nix Darwin release, update the release info in the Hugo
 config:

 Edit `config.yaml`, and update the following...